-While the audio dialogs of the grammar section are very unique, the grammar lessons are much more similar to traditional learning materials.
+While the audio dialogues of the grammar section are very unique, the grammar lessons are much more similar to traditional learning materials.
 In fact, this part would look at home within a textbook.

 Basically, you’re given an explanation of how the grammar point works with examples.

-You could find this elsewhere and probably even for free online.
-So, if this was the only extra feature included in the Silver and Gold plans, it probably wouldn’t be worth the cost.
-But, the other components of these plans are really great.
+You could find this elsewhere and probably even for free online, but the other components of Slow News in French are really great.

 Plus, it’s nice to have the grammar lesson tie into the audio episode without needing to spend time searching elsewhere for it.